Autism and early childhood education

 It is very important that your family feels welcome in your early learning setting.
 You do not need to feel grateful that an early learning centre will take your child who now has a diagnosis of autism.
 This is part of what early childhood educators do.
 The learning and inclusion of all children in these settings benefits all of the children and society as a whole.
 Finding a centre that wants to partner with you to help your child reach their potential and to transition to school is an important part of your early intervention journey.

-For more information visit the preschool section of Autism Awareness Australia or the early intervention section of Autism: What Next?
+For more information visit the early childhood education information on our website or the early intervention section of our free digital toolkit Autism: What Next?